edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 Page 01.md

 Add more points on the curves as shown in the pictures below (and make them red and size 5.0 as well)
 * Arc curve, very close to the corner of the two curve.
 Set u to 1.0, so it is in the corner istelf
 * Arc curve, very close tot he far left end.
 Set u to 0.0 so it is on the far edge
+* Line curve, towards the corner, but not too close.
+Set u to 0.22
+* Line curve, towards the right end.
+Set u to 0.7

 ![06](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2006.png?raw=true)